-The Importance of Dog and Cat Teeth Cleaning in Temperance, MI
+Cat and Dog Teeth Cleaning in Temperance, MI

 A dog or cat with serious dental problems may continue to eat and chew on their toys as usual.
 Bad breath is often assumed to be normal in pets, but could in fact indicate an infection.
 As a result, over 50% of dogs and cats develop gum disease by two years old.

 Together we can prevent your pet from developing gum disease by implementing a viable, customized dental care plan, starting with cat and dog teeth cleaning.
 Prevention is the best medicine, and your pet deserves nothing less.
 Start your pet's dental regime by calling us at (734) 847-6751 or make an appointment online for a consultation.

 What Is Cat and Dog Gum Disease?